gemnioo/MixedCFWRules/README.md

 For Surge Quantumult and Clash for Windows rules

-please check the following Offical and unoffical Mannual
+Please check the following offical and unoffical Mannual

 Quantumult X with Scripts  https://github.com/gemnioo/QuantumultX/blob/master/QuantumultX_Profiles.conf